Health System Creates Academy to Change Culture & Strengthen Leadership

 Solution & Results

-Mercy Health and CCL partnered to create the Mercy Health Leadership Academy, a 14-month-long learning and development experience.
+We partnered with Mercy Health to create the Mercy Health Leadership Academy, a 14-month-long learning and development experience.
 Mercy selected 28-person cohorts from among its high-potential, C-level executives in different regions.
 Each cohort went through an intensive process that included extensive evaluation, classroom sessions, team-based action projects, and coaching.

 The Leadership Academy aimed to align the organization’s strategic priorities with 5 critical leadership factors: